Juan de la Cruz (actor)

-Juan de la Cruz (1881-1953) was a Danish actor and singer of Spanish descent who appeared in Hollywood films from the 1910s through the 1950s.
+Juan de la Cruz (born Juan de la Cruz de Morety; 4 June 1881 – 12 November 1953) was a Danish actor and singer of Spanish descent who appeared in Hollywood films from the 1910s through the 1950s.

 Biography

 Juan was born in Copenhagen to Alexander Philomeno de la Cruz de Morety and Marie Grishauge Jepson.
-He attended Copenhagen College and then studied music at the Royal Opera House.
+He attended Copenhagen College and then studied music at the Royal Danish Theatre.

 Originally a singer and stage actor in his native Copenhagen, de la Cruz moved to Hollywood around 1912.
 He was reportedly of noble descent, and was referred to in books published at the time as Count de Morety.